-Healthy Homemade Jello Pudding Recipe (+ VIDEO)Updated: February 09, 2018 Natural Remedies, Recipes, Snacks and Sweets, Videos
+Healthy Homemade Jello Pudding Recipe (+ VIDEO)Updated: April 04, 2018 Gluten and Grain Free, Recipes, Snacks and Sweets, Snacks and Treats, Videos

 People sometimes get a puzzled look on their faces when I suggest jello as a healthy treat for kids.

 This is understandable, because boxed jello pudding from the store, which is almost without exception the type of jello anybody sees anymore, is one of the nastiest, most artificial concoctions on supermarket shelves.
 I literally cringe anytime I see an adult serving this frankenfood to a child.

 The artificial coloring and flavorings in processed jello pudding combined with the genetically modified white sugar are guaranteed to make your child hyper and irritable.

 There is literally not a single thing in supermarket jello pudding that is Real, that is, from Mother Nature.
 It is a laboratory experiment to the highest degree, and those who eat it, sadly, the willing guinea pigs.